WebAssembly/spec/proposals/gc/Overview.md

 ```
 where `value_type` is the type usable for parameters, local variables and the operand stack, and `def_type` describes the types that can be defined in the type section.

-Note that an additional restruction on the above grammar is that array fields must be mutable.
+Note that for the MVP, an additional restriction on the above grammar is that array fields must be mutable.

 ### Type Recursion